-One of the most useful Jordan travel tips is to get hold of the Jordan Pass before you travel there.
+One of the most useful tips when visiting Jordan is to get hold of the Jordan Pass before you travel there.
 This is a tourist pass – similar to the city passes you may get in New York or Rome.
 In addition to covering a bunch of must-see attractions, including Petra – it also covers the cost of your visa.

 Once you buy the Jordan Pass online you will receive an email with a PDF which contains a QR code.
 Show this whenever you visit one of the 40 attractions included – Petra; the Roman Ampitheatre and Citadel in Amman; the ruins of Jerash; Wadi Rum; the Church of the Apostles in Madaba; and more.